Grasping Reflex In Babies: Palmar vs Plantar And Age Range

 Image: Shutterstock

 • Rooting reflex: If the newborn’s cheek is stroked, the baby will automatically open the mouth and turn their head towards the side that was stroked.
 This reflex helps the baby find and latch to the breast or bottle nipple.
-The rooting reflex lasts up to four to six months.
+The rooting reflex in babies lasts up to four to six months.

 • Sucking reflex: If the baby’s palate (mouth’s roof) and lips are touched with a finger, nipple, or pacifier, the baby starts making sucking motions.
-The sucking reflex usually disappears by four months.
+The baby sucking reflex usually disappears by four months.

 Frequently Asked Questions